• Search

 Geoscientist is a popular science magazine, not a scientific journal, and content should be written in an engaging and accessible way.
 We encourage submission of striking and simple illustrations.
 Please use SI units throughout.

 With all submissions, please include your name and affiliation, and declare any conflicts of interest.
-You are welcome to include contact information, such as an email address or Twitter handle.
+You are welcome to include contact information, such as an email address or social media handles.

 All content accepted for publication will be edited prior to publication.